Mamnun Hasan Emon

-Mamnun Hasan Emon is a Bangladeshi film actor and model.
-He made his debut with the 2007 film Daruchini Dip starring Riaz, Momo and Bindu.
-He is best known for his Banglalink tvc add opposite Monalisa with Tinni and Nirab.
+Mamnun Hasan Emon (born 28 May 1983) known professionally as Emon, is a Bangladeshi film actor and model who works predominantly in Dhallywood cinema and Bangladeshi television drama.
+He made his debut with a supporting role in the 2007 film Daruchini Dip starring Riaz, Momo and Bindu.
+He made his debut as a lead actor in the film Ek Buk Bhalobasha (2008).
+He is best known for his Banglalink TV commercial opposite Monalisa with Tinni and Nirab.

 Career

 Emon began his career in Tauquir Ahmed's 2007 film Daruchini Dip.
-He earned widespread recognition in 2010 for his performance in the film Gohine Shobdo: Dark Renosance; This performance won him several awards at the International Film Festival, South Asian Film Festival, and Silent River Film Festival.
+He earned widespread recognition in 2010 for his performance in the film Gohine Shobdo: Dark Resonance.
+This performance won him several awards at the International Film Festival, South Asian Film Festival, and Silent River Film Festival.
 He achieved further success with his film Lal Tip: The Red Point.

 In 2013, with Bangla Vision, he performed in a dramatic thriller in Qatar titled Valentine, appearing alongside Sarika and Shahnur.
-It was directed by M-SIB.
-M-SIB showed the pair of Emon and Sarika together for the first time on TV screens.
+It was directed by M-SIB, who showcased Emon and Sarika together for the first time on TV screens.

-Personal life
+Early and personal life

-Emon married Aysha Islam on 15 February 2009.
+Emon was born on 28 May 1983.
+He lives in Dhaka but his birthplace is Sultanpur village in Palash Upazila, Narsingdi District.
+He married Aysha Islam on 15 February 2009.
 The couple have two sons, Samin and Shayan.
 Mamunun Hasan Emon also collaborated with his wife on a TVC project, marking her debut in acting.
 This collaboration highlights their professional partnership and showcases their on-screen chemistry.
 The project has garnered attention for introducing Emon's wife to the entertainment industry.